-In December 2023, the FASB issued ASU 2023-09 - "Income Taxes (Topic 740): Improvements to Income Tax Disclosures."
+In December 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2023-09 - "Income Taxes (Topic 740): Improvements to Income Tax Disclosures."
 The amendments in this ASU address investor requests for more transparency about income tax information through improvements to income tax disclosures.
-The ASUs enhances existing requirements that an entity disclose a tabular reconciliation, using both reporting currency amounts and percentages, of the entity's reported income tax expense and the amount computed by multiplying income from continuing operations before income taxes by the applicable statutory Federal income tax rate by including specific categories in the rate reconciliation table and requiring additional information for reconciling items that meet a quantitative threshold (if the effect of those reconciling items is equal to or greater than 5 percent of the amount computed by multiplying pretax income or loss by the applicable statutory income tax rate).
-The ASU also includes requirements to disclose the amount of income taxes paid (net of refunds received) disaggregated by Federal, state, and foreign taxes and the amount of income taxes paid (net of refunds received) disaggregated by individual jurisdictions in which income taxes paid is equal to or greater than 5 percent of total income taxes paid.
+The ASU enhances existing requirements that an entity disclose a tabular reconciliation, using both reporting currency amounts and percentages, of the entity's reported income tax expense and the amount computed by multiplying income from continuing operations before income taxes by the applicable statutory Federal income tax rate by including specific categories in the rate reconciliation table and requiring additional information for reconciling items that meet a quantitative threshold (if the effect of those reconciling items is equal to or greater than 5% of the amount computed by multiplying pretax income or loss by the applicable statutory income tax rate).
+The ASU also includes requirements to disclose the amount of income taxes paid (net of refunds received) disaggregated by Federal, state, and foreign taxes and the amount of income taxes paid (net of refunds received) disaggregated by individual jurisdictions in which income taxes paid are equal to or greater than 5% of total income taxes paid.
 The amendments in this ASU are effective, on a prospective basis, for annual periods beginning after December 31, 2024.
 Early adoption is permitted.
-The amendments in this ASU will not affect the Company's consolidated statements of financial condition or consolidated statements of operations and comprehensive loss; however, the required disclosures will be added to the Company's consolidated financial statements after the ASU is adopted.
+The amendments in this ASU will not affect the Company's consolidated balance sheets or consolidated statements of income, however the required disclosures will be added to the Company's notes to consolidated financial statements after the ASU is adopted.